-This an exciting 3-week course that presents an overview of creative possibilities including cutting, blending, and shaping glass in a kiln.
-We will discuss the nature of glass, how it changes form, how it reacts to changing temperatures, and proper kiln firing schedules for specific purposes.
-The course will culminate in a simple individual, instructor guided project.
+This an introductory course presents an overview of creative possibilities of cutting, blending, and shaping glass in a kiln.
+We discuss the nature of glass, how it changes form, how it reacts to changing temperatures, and proper kiln firing schedules for specific purposes.
+The course culminates in a simple individual, instructor guided project.

 No experience required.